libvips/libvips/install.md

 containerised mingw build system: on any host, install Docker, clone the project, and type `./build.sh 8.5`.
 The README has notes.

-## Building libvips from a source tarball
+## Building libvips from source

-If the packaged version is too old, you might need to build from source.
+If the packaged version is too old, you can also build from source.

+libvips uses the [Meson](https://mesonbuild.com) build system, version 0.56 or later.
+Meson can use ninja, Visual Studio or XCode as a backend, so you'll also need one of them.

+libvips must have `build-essential`, `pkg-config`, `libglib2.0-dev`, `libexpat1-dev`.
+See the Dependencies section below for a full list of the libvips optional dependencies.

-Download `vips-x.y.z.tar.gz` from the [Download area]({{
+Download the sources from the [Download area]({{
-site.github.releases_url }}), then:
+site.github.releases_url }}), then something like:

-	tar xf vips-x.y.z.tar.gz
+	tar xf libvips-x.y.z.tar.gz
+	cd libvips-x.y.z
+    meson setup build-dir --prefix=/aaa/bbb/ccc
-	cd vips-x.y.z
+    cd build-dir
-	./configure

-Check the summary at the end of `configure` carefully.  libvips must have `build-essential`, `pkg-config`, `libglib2.0-dev`, `libexpat1-dev`.
+    ninja
+    ninja test
+    ninja install

+Check the output of meson setup carefully and make sure it found everything you wanted it to find.
+Add arguments to `meson setup` to change the build configuration.

+ * Add flags like `-Dnsgif=false` to turn options on and off, see `meson_options.txt` for a list of all the build options libvips supports.

+ * Meson will do a debug build by default.
+Add `--buildtype=release` for a release (optimised) build.

+ * You might need to add `--libdir=lib` on Debian if you don't want the arch name in the library path.

+ * Add `--default-library=static` for a static build.

+ * Use eg. `CC=clang CXX=clang++ meson setup ...` to change compiler.

+ * You can have many `build-dir`, pick whatever names you like, for example one for release and one for debug.

+ * On some platforms, you might need to run `ldconfig` after installing.

 You'll need the dev packages for the file format support you want.
 For basic jpeg and tiff support, you'll need `libtiff5-dev`, `libjpeg-turbo8-dev`, and `libgsf-1-dev`.
 See the **Dependencies** section below for a full list of the things that libvips can be configured to use.

-Once `configure` is looking OK, compile and install with the usual:

-	make
-	sudo make install
-	sudo ldconfig

-By default this will install files to `/usr/local`.

 We have detailed guides on the wiki for [building for Windows](https://github.com/jcupitt/libvips/wiki/Build-for-Windows) and [building for macOS](https://github.com/jcupitt/libvips/wiki/Build-for-macOS).

-## Building libvips from git

-Checkout the latest sources with:

-	git clone git://github.com/jcupitt/libvips.git

-Building from git needs more packages, you'll need at least `gtk-doc` and `gobject-introspection`, see the dependencies section below.

-Then:

-	./autogen.sh
-	make
-	sudo make install

-And perhaps also:

-	sudo ldconfig

 ## Dependencies